 Specifically for code access, we focused on the total amount of codes that could be programmed into a smart lock.
 It’s not just about how many codes you could create, but how easily you could add or remove users, if you could create guest codes, and if you could create expirations for them.
 This is a key feature especially for short-term rental property owners who need to constantly update and control access.
 In particular, we highlighted the Yale Assure Lock SL as the best choice for rental property owners because it connects with AirBnB and Home Away and can be integrated with their check-in/out process.

 Finally, we targeted choice as another major feature.
-Most of the smart locks on our list offer more than one way to gain access — including manual entry with a traditional key.
+Most of the smart locks on our list offer more than one way to gain access, from voice control to touchscreen keypads — including manual entry with a traditional key.
 Having this final option is critical if your smart lock’s battery dies.
 However, most smart locks offer longer battery life and highlight aspects like relying on Bluetooth 4.2 technology for lower energy consumption.
 Ultimately, the type of smart lock you select will be dependent on your comfort level with technology and your budget.

 The Most Important Features to Consider